TurkeyMcMac/build-objects/README.md

   script to be useful, but larger, more complex projects may not be supported.
 * While I think the code is portable, I haven't tested except on the few computers I own.
+* Using the format of the example above, removing a file will not trigger a rebuild.
+This is annoying, though I doubt it will be a problem very often.

 ## History